A Communication-First Account of Explanation: Preliminaries: Context and Causation

-For a host of reasons, purely probabilistic analyses of causality have fallen out of favour, leading instead to a variety of formal frameworks centred around the fundamental notion of \emph{causal intervention} (see, e.g., \citealt{Spirtes1993,Pearl1995,Hitchcock2001,woodward2003MakingThingsHappen}, among many others).
-Roughly speaking, an intervention on a system is an ideal, exogenous manipulation of some component of the system, which leaves all other components unchanged.
-This idea has been made more precise with the help of various mathematical models, among the most general of which is the \emph{structural causal model} (see \citealt{Pearl1995,Pearl2009,peters2017elements,bareinboim:etal20}): \begin{definition}[Structural Causal Model] A structural causal model (SCM) $\mathcal{M}$ is a $4$-tuple
+Contemporary formal approaches to causation are centred around the notion of \emph{causal intervention} (see \citealt{Spirtes1993,Pearl1995,Hitchcock2001,woodward2003MakingThingsHappen}, among many others).
+An intervention on a system is roughly an ideal, exogenous manipulation of some component of the system, which leaves all other components unchanged.
+This idea has been made more precise with the help of various mathematical models, among the most general of which is the \emph{structural causal model} (see \citealt{peters2017elements,bareinboim:etal20}): \begin{definition}[Structural Causal Model] A structural causal model (SCM) $\mathcal{M}$ is a $4$-tuple

-where: \begin{itemize} \item $\mathbf{U}$ is a set of \emph{exogenous variables}, with possible values $\mathsf{Val}(U)$ for each $U \in \mathbf{U}$; \item $\mathbf{V}$ is a set of \emph{endogenous variables}, with possible values $\mathsf{Val}(X)$ for each $X \in \mathbf{V}$;\footnote{We are assuming, without loss, that $\mathsf{Val}(X) \cap \mathsf{Val}(Y)$ whenever $X \neq Y$.
+where: \begin{itemize} \item $\mathbf{U}$ is a set of \emph{exogenous variables}, with possible values $\mathsf{Val}(U)$ for each $U \in \mathbf{U}$; \item $\mathbf{V}$ is a set of \emph{endogenous variables}, with possible values $\mathsf{Val}(X)$ for each $X \in \mathbf{V}$;\footnote{We are assuming, without loss, that $\mathsf{Val}(X) \cap \mathsf{Val}(Y) = \emptyset$ whenever $X \neq Y$.
 Note also that $\mathsf{Val}(\mathbf{X}) = \bigcup_{X \in \mathbf{X}}\mathsf{Val}(X)$.} \item $\mathbf{f_{V}}$ is a set of \emph{structural functions}, where $f_X:\mathsf{Val}(\mathbf{V}\cup\mathbf{U}) \rightarrow \mathsf{Val}(X)$ for each endogenous variable $X \in \mathbf{V}$; \item $P(\mathbf{U})$ is a probability distribution over $\mathsf{Val}(\mathbf{U})$. \end{itemize} \end{definition}

 The notion of \emph{intervention} on an SCM is captured by mechanism replacement: intervening to set variable $X$ to value $x$ is a matter of replacing the structural function $f_X$ with the constant function sending all arguments to $x$.